 When truckers, trucking companies, or other parties slip up, the Birmingham attorneys at Drake Law Firm step in.
 If you’ve suffered injuries in a collision with an 18-wheeler, big rig, tractor-trailer, delivery truck, or other commercial truck in Birmingham, contact Drake Law Firm for assistance litigating a personal injury claim against a local or national trucking company.
 Call (205) 970-0800 today.

 Truck accidents are often catastrophic, taking thousands of lives each year.
 In Alabama alone, 8,484 crashes involving large trucks in 2015 took 118 lives and injured 2,367 more.
+Recent 2019 statistics are not much better.
 There is no room for driver negligence in the trucking industry.
 With vehicles that can reach more than 20 times the weight of the average passenger car, commercial truck drivers must use the highest standards of care to avoid collisions.
 When they don’t, victims have the right to file lawsuits.

 Why Do You Need an Attorney?